Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width Distribution and Ionized Structures at $z > 7$: Summary

 \section{Summary}

-We carried out our analysis on a comprehensive Ly$\alpha$ spectroscopic survey dataset with Keck/MOSFIRE at $z>7$, a subset of the \textit{Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization} survey \citep{Jung2018a, Jung2019a}.
+We carried out our analysis on a comprehensive Ly$\alpha$ spectroscopic survey dataset with Keck/MOSFIRE at $z>7$, a subset of the Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization survey \citep{Jung2018a, Jung2019a}.
 We reduced 10 nights of Keck/MOSFIRE observations, targeting 72 high-$z$ galaxies in the GOODS-N field with deep exposure times of $t_{\text{exp}}=4.5$ -- 19 hr.
-Utilizing an improved automated emission line search, we detect 10 Ly$\alpha$ emission lines at $z>7$ with $>$ 4$\sigma$ significance, and 5 more detections at a 3 -- 4$\sigma$ level.
-By simulating the expected number of Ly$\alpha$ emission lines in our targets, we constrain the Ly$\alpha$ EW distribution at $7.0<z<8.2$ with the detected Ly$\alpha$ lines, and infer the IGM \ion{H}{1} fraction based on the Ly$\alpha$ transmission in the IGM.
+Utilizing an improved automated emission-line search, we detect 10 Ly$\alpha$ emission lines at $z>7$ with $>$ 4$\sigma$ significance, and 5 more detections at a 3 -- 4$\sigma$ level.
+By simulating the expected number of Ly$\alpha$ emission lines in our targets, we constrain the Ly$\alpha$ EW distribution at $7.0<z<8.2$ with the detected Ly$\alpha$ lines and infer the IGM \ion{H}{1} fraction based on the Ly$\alpha$ transmission in the IGM.
 Also we study the spatial clustering of the LAEs to search for ionized structures during the epoch of reionization.
 Our major findings are summarized as follows.

-\begin{enumerate} \item We perform an automated search scheme on both 1D and 2D spectra to search in an unbiased way for plausible emission line features, utilizing the automated 1D search algorithm of \cite{Larson2018a} and the Source Extractor software \citep[SExtractor;][]{Bertin1996a} on 2D spectra.
-Our automated search guarantees machine-driven consistency on detecting emission lines on 1D and 2D spectra, which supplements our visual inspection by discovering three more emission lines at the 4$\sigma$ level.
+\begin{enumerate} \item We perform an automated search scheme on both 1D and 2D spectra to search in an unbiased way for plausible emission-line features, utilizing the automated 1D search algorithm of \cite{Larson2018a} and the Source Extractor software \citep[SExtractor;][]{Bertin1996a} on 2D spectra.
+Our automated search guarantees machine-driven consistency on detecting emission lines on 1D and 2D spectra, which supplement our visual inspection by discovering three more emission lines at the 4$\sigma$ level.

-\item We detect ten $z>7$ Ly$\alpha$ emission lines with S/N $>$ 4, seven at $z>7.5$, which includes our highest redshift Ly$\alpha$ emission with S/N $>$ 4 at $z_{\text{spec}}=7.94$.
+\item We detect 10 $z>7$ Ly$\alpha$ emission lines with S/N $>$ 4 and 7 at $z>7.5$, which includes our highest redshift Ly$\alpha$ emission with S/N $>$ 4 at $z_{\text{spec}}=7.94$.
 This significantly increases the total number of confirmed Ly$\alpha$ emission lines in this epoch.

 \item Contradictory to the reported deficit of a high-EW ($>$50\AA) LAE population at $z>7$ \citep[e.g.,][]{Tilvi2014a}, we find six LAEs with EW$>$50\AA, including one extremely large-EW (=280\AA) LAE.
 Along with other recent studies of finding high-EW LAEs \citep{Larson2018a, Jung2019a}, our result supports that a high-EW population is not extremely rare in the high-$z$ universe.